-Learn how to remove old kernels in Linux 9 with our step-by-step guide.
+Learn how to remove old kernels in Rocky Linux 9 with our step-by-step guide.
 Free up disk space, streamline system performance, and enhance security by safely removing outdated kernel versions from your Linux system. #centlinux #linux #linuxkernel

 Linux kernel is a free and open-source, monolithic, modular, multitasking, Unix-like operating system kernel.
 It was originally authored in 1991 by Linus Torvalds for his i386-based PC, and it was soon adopted as the kernel for the GNU operating system, which was written to be a free (libre) replacement for Unix.